johnaohara/quarkus-github-regression-issue/README.md

-# github-regression-issue project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+# Quarkus Github Regression Issue

+Service to manage Quarkus Regression Issue [^1]

+This service will be registered as a Horreum [^2] webhook endpoint within a firewalled performance lab, and updates the Quarkus Github issue with results of regression analysis.

+## Required Configuration

+## Running in OCP cluster

+## Running in standalone container

+## Development

-## Running the application in dev mode
+### Running the application in dev mode

 You can run your application in dev mode that enables live coding using:
 ```shell script
 ./mvnw compile quarkus:dev
 ```

-## Packaging and running the application
+### Packaging and running the application

 The application can be packaged using:
 ```shell script